datatrigger/datatrigger/content/post/unlimited_translation_kubernetes.md

 # 4) Resources

 The [backend image](https://hub.docker.com/repository/docker/datatrigger/unlimited-translation_backend_fastapi) is very heavy (2 GiB) and a container instance requires significant amounts of cpu/memory to load the Machine Learning models (*Spacy* and *transformers* libraries) and compute translations.
-GKE's autopilot cluster does not automatically provision resources.
+GKE's autopilot cluster does not automatically provision resources (but nodes according to requested resources).
 The [default values](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) (CPU: 0.5 vCPU, Memory: 2 GiB, Ephemeral storage: 1 GiB) work fine for the Flask frontend container and for the MySQL Database.
 But the backend pods keep crashing.

+### CPU and RAM

 Let's run an instance of the FastAPI backend locally so we can evaluate the resources needed: